-Proliferation Threat51
+Proliferation Threat

-Many observers are concerned that other states or terrorist organizations could obtain material or expertise related to nuclear weapons from Pakistan.52 Beginning in the 1970s, Pakistan used clandestine procurement networks to develop its nuclear weapons program.
+Many observers are concerned that other states or terrorist organizations could obtain material or expertise related to nuclear weapons from Pakistan.
+Beginning in the 1970s, Pakistan used clandestine procurement networks to develop its nuclear weapons program.
 Former Pakistani nuclear official A.Q.
-Khan subsequently used a similar network to supply Libya, North Korea, and Iran with materials related to uranium enrichment.53
+Khan subsequently used a similar network to supply Libya, North Korea, and Iran with materials related to uranium enrichment.

 Al-Qaeda has also sought assistance from the Khan network.
-According to former Director of Central Intelligence George Tenet, the United States "received fragmentary information from an intelligence service" that in 1998 Osama bin Laden had "sent emissaries to establish contact" with the network.54
+According to former Director of Central Intelligence George Tenet, the United States "received fragmentary information from an intelligence service" that in 1998 Osama bin Laden had "sent emissaries to establish contact" with the network.
 Other Pakistani sources could also provide nuclear material to terrorist organizations.
-According to a 2005 report by the Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction, al-Qaeda "had established contact with Pakistani scientists who discussed development of nuclear devices that would require hard-to-obtain materials like uranium to create a nuclear explosion."55 Tenet explains that these scientists were affiliated with a different organization than the Khan network.
+According to a 2005 report by the Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction, al-Qaeda "had established contact with Pakistani scientists who discussed development of nuclear devices that would require hard-to-obtain materials like uranium to create a nuclear explosion."
+Tenet explains that these scientists were affiliated with a different organization than the Khan network.

-The current status of Pakistan's nuclear export network is unclear, although most official reports indicate that, at the least, it has been damaged considerably.
-Director of National Intelligence John D. Negroponte implied that the network had been dismantled when he asserted in a January 11, 2007 statement to the Senate Select Committee on Intelligence that "Pakistan had been a major source of nuclear proliferation until the disruption of the A.Q.
-Khan network."56
+The current status of Pakistan's nuclear export network is unclear, although most official U.S. reports indicate that, at the least, it has been damaged considerably.
+Director of National Intelligence John D. Negroponte implied that the network had been dismantled when he asserted in a January 11, 2007, statement to the Senate Select Committee on Intelligence that "Pakistan had been a major source of nuclear proliferation until the disruption of the A.Q.
+Khan network."
+More recently, a January 12, 2009, State Department press release said that the network "is no longer operating."
+For its part, Pakistan's Foreign Office stated February 7, 2009, that Pakistan "has dismantled the nuclear black market network."